-APRIL 2020 TO MAR APRIL 2020 TO MARCH 2024 COUNCIL TERM OIA Reference Number Summary of Decision and Reason(s) for Decision Section 150DY(2)(a) Name of Councillor Section 150DY(2)(b) Date of Decision Section 150DY(2)(c) C/20/00757 It is alleged that during council's ordinary meeting on 12 October 2020, a councillor interrupted another councillor various times for each question, which borders on harassment, particularly in light of the fact that the interruptions and misinformation provided in lieu of allowing the other councillor's points to be heard meant that all the councillors were ill-informed prior to voting.
+OIA Reference Summary of Decision and Reason(s) for Decision Name of Councillor Date of Decision Number Section 150DY(2)(a) Section 150DY(2)(b) Section 150DY(2)(c) It is alleged that during council's ordinary meeting on 12 October 2020, a councillor interrupted another councillor various times for each question, which borders on harassment, particularly in light of the fact that the interruptions and misinformation provided in lieu of allowing the other councillor's points to be heard meant that all the councillors were ill-informed prior to voting.
 The OIA decided to take no further action pursuant to section 150Y(b)(i) of the Local Government Act 2009 [the Act] on the basis that the conduct does not raise a reasonable suspicion of inappropriate conduct or misconduct.
 The OIA listened to the recording of the meeting in question, and considered that under section 12 of the Act, the Chair of a meeting has a responsibility to ensure that discussions remain focused on the issues that are relevant to the consideration of the matter.
-The OIA's view is that the interjections of the subject councillor were an attempt to have the other councillor remain focused on the matter that was presently before Council, and as such did not raise a reasonable suspicion of inappropriate a reasonable suspicion of inappropriate conduct or misconduct under the Act.
-Not Available 30 November 2020 C/20/00863 That councillors of the council have engaged in misconduct by breaching the trust placed in them to act ethically and legally when they engaged in behaviour that failed to respect democratic process and prevented the divisional councillor from carrying out their responsibilities.
+The OIA's view is that the interjections of the subject councillor were an attempt to have the other councillor remain focused on the matter that was presently before Council, and as such did not raise a reasonable suspicion of inappropriate a reasonable suspicion of inappropriate conduct or the matter that was presently before Council, and as such did not raise a reasonable suspicion of inappropriate conduct or misconduct or misco Not Available 30 November 2020 That councillors of the council have engaged in misconduct by breaching the trust placed in them to act ethically and legally when they engaged in behaviour that failed to respect democratic process and prevented the divisional councillor from carrying out their responsibilities.
 The OIA decided to take no further action pursuant to section 150Y(b)(ii) of the Local Government Act 2009 on the basis that the information provided does not raise a reasonable suspicion of inappropriate conduct or misconduct.
 The information gathered establishes that the subject councillors did not take any action that prevented the divisional councillor from carrying out their duties or representing their constituents.
 Further, the OIA reasonably considers that democratic process was followed.
 Not Available 20 October 2020